-So far I have presented three cases where my photometric redshifts agree with the available spectroscopic data, but due to the longer wavelength coverage of the photometric data allows to extract more physical information about the galaxy.
-I therefore present in Fig. 1.11 a case where both cases are in stark disagreement, with $z{\rm spec}=0.738$ and $z{\rm phot}=2.762$ .
+So far I have presented three cases where my photometric redshifts agree with the available spectroscopic data, but due to the broader wavelength coverage of the photometric data much more physical information can be extracted about the galaxy.
+I present in Fig. 1.11 a case where spectroscopic and photometric redshift are in stark disagreement, with $z{\text{spec}} = 0.738$ and $z{\text{phot}} = 2.762$.

-Unlike all the previous plots, for this case the absolute normalisation of the observed spectrum does not agree with the photometry for this object, suggesting that the spectrum and the photometry refer to two different objects.
+Unlike all previous plots, for this case the absolute normalisation of the observed spectrum does not agree with the photometry for this object, suggesting that the spectrum and the photometry refer to two different objects.
 This can, e.g., result from errors during acquisition when the spectrograph slit is misplaced, during data reduction when slits are confused or misidentified, or because of blending of multiple nearby sources.
 Although these errors are likely to be rare, they pose a significant risk if not properly accounted for.
-Furthermore, the redshift measurement is claimed to be based on the location of the Mg II ( $\lambda{\rm rest}=2798$ Å, $\lambda{\rm obs}(z=0.738)=4862$ Å) and [O II] ( $\lambda{\rm rest}=3727$ Å, $\lambda{\rm obs}(z=0.738)=6477$ Å) lines.
-Detailed visual inspection of the spectrum reveals the first line (Mg II) to detected marginally at most, while the second ([O II]) is undetected altogether, making this redshift classification, despite its claim to be "secure" - or, in the authors words, "high quality, i.e. several emission lines and strong absorption features are well identified" (Balestra et al., 2010) - everything but that.
+Furthermore, the redshift measurement is claimed to be based on the location of the Mg II ($\lambda{rest} = 2798$ Å, $\lambda{obs}(z = 0.738) = 4862$ Å) and [OII] ($\lambda{rest} = 3727$ Å, $\lambda{obs}(z = 0.738) = 6477$ Å) lines.
+Detailed visual inspection of the spectrum reveals the first line (Mg II) to be marginally detected at most, while the second line, supposedly [OII], is undetected altogether, making this redshift classification, despite its claim to be "secure" - or, in the authors words, "high quality, i.e. several emission lines and strong absorption features are well identified" (Balestra et al., 2010) - everything but that.

-In this context I particularly want to emphasise one aspect already noted in the Fernández-Soto et al. (2001) study mentioned earlier: Unlike GAZELLE, a range of photometric redshift codes use empirical templates instead of model templates, arguing that these better represent true galaxy spectra.
+In this context I particularly want to emphasise one aspect already noted in the Fernández-Soto et al. (2001) study mentioned earlier: Unlike GAZELLE, many photometric redshift codes use empirical templates instead of model templates, arguing that these better represent true galaxy spectra.
 In many cases, these "empirical" templates are constructed from photometry and the corresponding observed galaxy spectra, often available for a small number of comparably bright galaxies.
-Therefore, even a few mis-identified galaxy spectra have a significant negative effect, not only on the resulting photometric redshift but in particular the results and conclusions based on these redshifts.
-To a somewhat smaller degree this also applies to the extrapolation of templates to regions of the parameter space, either in redshift, colour range or apparent magnitudes, that are not covered by the template set.
-This applies in particular to galaxies in the redshift desert, i.e. with redshifts z = 1.4 - 2.5, where spectroscopic redshifts in large numbers and covering a representative fraction of the colour space (most galaxies in the redshift desert, e.g., are star-forming, blue galaxies, allowing to derive redshift from the Lyman- $\alpha$ line; up until today there are only very few spectra of red galaxies in this redshift range), are still hard to come by.
-All these reasons reinforced the decision to use not only photometric redshifts, but photometric redshifts based on model templates that not only include all known types of galaxies (with exception of AGNs), but also fully account for the effects of galaxy aging, emission lines and especially sub-solar metallicities.
+Therefore, even a few mis-identified galaxy spectra have a significant negative effect, not only on the resulting photometric redshift but in particular on the results and conclusions based on these redshifts.
+To a somewhat lesser degree this also applies to the extrapolation of templates to regions of the parameter space, either in redshift, colour range or apparent magnitudes, that are not covered by the template set.
+This applies in particular to galaxies in the redshift desert, i.e. with redshifts z = 1.4 - 2.5, where spectroscopic redshifts in large numbers and covering a representative fraction of the colour space (most galaxies in the redshift desert, e.g., are star-forming, blue galaxies, allowing to derive a redshift from the Lyman- α line; up until today there are only very few spectra of red galaxies in this redshift range), are still hard to come by.
+All these reasons reinforced the decision to use not only photometric redshifts, but photometric redshifts based on model templates that not only include all known types of galaxies (with the exception of AGNs), but also fully account for the effects of galaxy aging, emission lines and especially sub-solar metallicities.